suren-vanyan/DataStructures.And.Algorithms/README.md

-*☝ Note that this project is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*
+*☝ Note that this repository  is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*

 | Algorithm | C# |